-It’s not only times of overseas travel that we need to consider the safety of our drinking water.
-A family camping trip, day hike or extended trek can be spoilt by contaminated water.
+Travelling overseas isn’t the only time when we need to consider the safety of our drinking water.
+A family camping trip, day hike, or extended trek can be spoiled by contaminated water.
 This will leave you not only feeling unwell but in a potentially dangerous or life-threatening situation.

-For this reason, I’ve put together the top 10 facts that you need to know about safely purifying a water source so that you can hydrate safely off the beaten track – plus, my top recommendations for waters treatment systems.
+For this reason, I’ve put together my top 10 facts about effectively purifying a water source so you can hydrate safely off the beaten track – plus, my top recommendations for waters treatment systems.

-- All surface water, still and flowing, contains some form of viruses, bacteria or protozoa.
+- All surface water, still and flowing, contains some form of viruses, bacteria, or protozoa.

-- Sanitisation effectively kills bacteria, protozoa and viruses in clear water.
+- Sanitisation effectively kills bacteria, protozoa, and viruses in clear water.

-- You cannot filter salt water to make it drinkable.
+- You cannot filter saltwater to make it drinkable.

-- You should never assume flowing water is safe, you don’t know what is happening upstream.
+- You should never assume flowing water is safe – you don’t know what is happening upstream.